 Bigger rolls required new packing system

 With the construction of BM2, the Kotkamills machine hall underwent drastic changes.
 PM1 continued running throughout the project, which imposed additional constraints on the work.
-With the new production technology emerged other new requirements: the existing packing solution was not able to handle the large rolls that would be produced.
+Other new requirements emerged with the new production technology: the existing packing solution was not able to handle the large rolls that would be produced.

 Modifying the existing packing system proved to be an unsatisfactory solution, so Kotkamills began looking at an electro-mechanical system to replace the old hydraulic machinery with its constant risk of smudging the valuable rolls with oil.
 Kotkamills also wanted a fully automated packing system that would free personnel for other duties.

 The layout of the mill posed a challenge: the new board machine took up a major part of the space in the machine hall, making it necessary to move the packing system downstairs.
-Pesmel designed the conveyor system and the fully automatic roll packing system, OptiWrap Multi, to exactly fit the available space.
+Pesmel designed the conveyor system and the fully automatic roll packing system, OptiWrap Multi, to fit the available space exactly.

 “Pesmel was also able to design a relatively simple layout, which was very attractive to us,” says Tallinen.
 “Their designers were able to ask good questions that helped us further develop the concept.
 The good start-up resources and continued support and cooperation after the start-up were also important for us.”

 The fully automated roll packing system usually only requires attention when wrapping materials need to be refilled.
 An operator monitors the system from the winder control room upstairs and only goes downstairs to the packing area when necessary.
 The operator also has time for other duties besides managing the packing operations.